xirdev/docs-api/README.md

 Xirsys 3.0 introduces a completely rearchitected Xirsys platform, based around Docker!
 The new platform is a general purpose cloud application server, which happens to do TURN.

 Through an extensible REST API Xirsys 3.0 provides custom analytics and data storage for customers.
-Xirsys 3.0 supports the now legacy V2 API.
+Xirsys 3.0 still supports the V2 API.

 This document describes the V3 API.
 To read more about the platform itself, visit the Enterprise documentation.